kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ![bordered width=99%](images/26-xAnchor-and-yAnchor-incompatibility_632x60.png)

-At the time of writing, Swift crashes at runtime with the message "Invalid pairing of layout attributes", so you'll know pretty quickly if you've made a mistake.
+At the time of writing, Swift will still crash at runtime with the message "Invalid pairing of layout attributes", so you'll know pretty quickly if you've made a mistake.

 You'll also still get an error in Swift if you try to constrain an `NSLayoutDimension` anchor with a different type of anchor, for example, a `widthAnchor` with a `topAnchor`: